By Isis Darios

 So how can small independent properties harness the power of seamless sync without breaking their budget?

 One word: Integrations.
 As you evaluate new hotel tech trends and potential third-party apps, services, and tools to help you enhance the guest experience, as well as your marketing strategy and revenue management, check if they will easily integrate with your PMS.
 That way, you’re not only creating a frictionless experience for your guests, but you’re also making things easier for your team (fewer mistakes and less manual entry).
-Cloudbeds’ PMS integrates with hundreds of tools and services for hotels, hostels, B&Bs, alternative accommodation, and more.
+Cloudbeds’ PMS integrates with hundreds of tools and services for hotels, hostels, B&Bs, alternative accommodations, and more.
 If you’re looking for solutions specific to short-term rental properties, check Padlifter’s directory of providers.